Jeffrey Lee Pierce: 1980s

 In September 1983, as the Gun Club prepared for an Australian tour, two band members quit due to financial concerns and ongoing frustration with Pierce's behavior.
-Pierce arrived in Australia with bass player Patricia Morrison and enlisted two members of support act "The Johnny's", Billy Pommer Jr and Spencer Jones, to fill in, plus Kid Congo, who flew from the United States to join them after being convinced by Pierce.
+Nevertheless, Pierce and bass player Patricia Morrison traveled to Australia, where they enlisted two members of support act the Johnnys – Spencer Jones and Billy Pommer Jr – to fill in, as well as Kid Congo Powers, whom Pierce convinced to fly from the US to join them.
 Jones described the Gun Club's music as "way more brutal and full-on than any metal band I have ever heard."

 The Las Vegas Story (1984) was the band's third album, seeing the return of Kid Congo Powers, drummer Terry Graham and a new bassist, Patricia Morrison.
 Dave Alvin also played lead guitar on two tracks.
 The album featured tribal beats ("Walking with the Beast") and slide-guitars ("Eternally is Here"), and other tracks included "My Dreams", "Bad America" and a cover of "My Man's Gone Now".
 The cassette tape version of the album also featured an extra track, "Secret Fires", missing from the vinyl L.P. but later available on the C.D.
 The album is dedicated to Debbie Harry, "for her love, help, and encouragement".

-In December 1984 the Gun Club played two gigs in London, but by January 1985 had broken up, cancelling an upcoming Australian Tour.
+In December 1984, the Gun Club played two gigs in London, but by January 1985 had broken up, cancelling an upcoming Australian Tour.
 Morrison and Powers remained in London, forming Fur Bible, while Pierce visited Egypt with guitarist and new girlfriend Romi Mori, who he had met at a London show.
 Pierce relocated to England with Mori and concentrated on his solo career.
 He played a London gig on January 17, 1985, as 'Astro-Unicorn Experimental Jazz Ensemble', before recruiting Murray Mitchell, John McKenzie and Andy Anderson to record tracks which became the album Wildweed, the first on which Pierce played the majority of guitar parts, and material released later in the year as the "Flamingo" E.P.
 A different line-up including Romi Mori, Dean Dennis and Nick Sanderson also recorded with Pierce, completing the six-track "Flamingo" The EP featured a remix of Wildweed's opening track "Love and Desperation" and two cover tracks.

 Wildweeds monochrome cover shot, of Pierce stood in a windswept barren landscape with a shotgun over his shoulder, was photographed on the south coast of England, as Pierce told a Swedish interviewer, but intended to "look like Texas.
 Or Kansas."
 Pierce toured Europe as The Jeffrey Lee Pierce Quartet, and from August 1985 he toured the United States and Canada.
 Pierce returned to Europe to play more shows, culminating in the Quartet's final gig on December 27 in London.